-- 1. Unroute the black antenna-cable from the routing guides under the EMI shielding and from the cable clip. - 2.
-Remove the screw (M3x3) that secures the internal antenna assembly to the system. - 3.
-Lift and remove the internal antenna assembly from the system.
+- 1. Unroute the black antenna-cable from the routing guides under the EMI shielding. - 2.
+Remove the screw (M3x3MM) that secures the internal antenna assembly to the chassis. - 3.
+Lift the internal antenna assembly away from the chassis.

-Installing the antenna (Location 1)
+Installing internal antenna (Location 1)